As an ASP, you can enable WhatsApp functionality for your customers through the WhatsApp channel of the Sinch Conversation API.

 Build your own onboarding experience using the

-solution_idyou created.
+solution_idyou created in the last section.
 This option should be completed by users with solid technical skills and experience in adding features to websites/applications.

 - This process is technical in nature and requires coding skills and a general knowledge of WhatsApps tools and systems.
 This option should be completed by users with solid technical skills and experience in adding features to websites/applications.
 For a fee, you may contract Sinch Professional Services for assistance.